Universality of Euler flows and flexibility of Reeb embeddings: Introduction

 When the dimension of $M$ is odd, a particularly relevant class of Eulerisable fields are those which are proportional to their curl through a not necessarily constant factor (a definition of the curl of a vector field in dimension $n>3$, which is a nonlinear differential operator which assigns to a vector field another vector field, will be introduced in Section~\ref{S2}).
 These vector fields are known as \emph{Beltrami flows}, and in recent years they have found application as powerful tools to analyze different features of fluid flows, including anomalous weak solutions~\cite{LS09}, complicated vortex structures~\cite{EP1,EP2} and reconnections in Navier-Stokes~\cite{ELP}.
 The geometric content of the Beltrami fields was unveiled in~\cite{EG,Re}, where connections with Reeb fields of a contact structure and with geodesible flows were established.
 This remarkable connection, which will be exploited in this paper, allows one to bring tools from (high dimensional) contact topology to the analysis of the stationary Euler equations provided that the Riemannian metric is not fixed, which is precisely the context where Tao introduced the notion of universality.

 To state our main results, we need to provide a geometric definition of extendibility.
-The following captures the key ingredients of Tao's definition in~\cite{T3} but it is weaker in the sense that the ambient manifold $M$ does not need to be a product $N\times \mathbb T^m$ and the metric is not forced to be a warped product.
+The following is inspired by Tao's definition in~\cite{T3} but it is different in two aspects.
+First, the ambient manifold is not a product $N\times \mathbb T^m$, but a high-dimensional sphere, and the metric is not a warped product.
+Second, since we deal with stationary (i.e., time-independent) solutions of the Euler equations, the time coordinate of the original non-autonomous field becomes one of the spatial local coordinates of the Eulerisable flow.